mjyeaney/CustomVisionParallelScoring/README.md

 Note, however, that we now have bounding box information that is relative only to a *single tile*.
 The final steps is to re-map these coordinates (effectively from R<sup>4</sup> space to R<sup>2</sup> space) so we can "re-map" the boxes back onto the original source image.
 Once this is done, we can draw these re-mapped boxes onto the source image for display.

+## Installation & Setup

+The source tree should ideally be run from within a virtualenv/venv in order to preserve local installations. `Pip` requirements can be found in the `requirements.txt` file using the following:

+`pip install -r requirements.txt`

 ## Usage

 To create a set of training tiles, the basic use will be: